Career Resources

 The Confederacy of Mainland Mi’kmaq

-Department of Finance & Administration
+Department of Health & Social Services

-Our mission is to proactively promote and assist Mi’kmaq communities’ initiatives towards self-determination and enhancement
+mainland Nova Scotia.
+Our mission is to proactively promote and assist Mi’kmaq communities’ initiatives towards selfdetermination and enhancement of community.
+The CMM is located in the Millbrook Mi’kmaw Community in Nova

 Position Overview